 Cut off the bruise and it is fine.
 Applesauce or peach jam is super easy with a Vita-mix and will help you use up that bruised fruit.
 Try freezing trimmed fruit for smoothies.

-, Broccoli stocks, corn cobs, etc:
+Broccoli stalks, corn cobs, etc:

-Whenever you trim off the stocks from your veggies, chop them and boil them with some water.
+Whenever you trim off the stalks from your veggies, chop them and boil them with some water.
 Once the mixture has some color and flavor, you can strain it and you have a vegetable stock that is great for soups and cooking.

 If you have milk that you think is going to spoil before you can use it, try freezing it.
 While it doesn’t thaw well for drinking, I have had success with cream soups made from frozen milk.